MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/purchase-marketing.md

 > [!IMPORTANT]
 > - [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] can only be used on instances running [!include[pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)] or higher.
 > - You can only install the product if you are located in a country/region where it is supported.
-To read the latest list of countries/regions where you can use [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)], download the [Microsoft Dynamics 365 for Customer Engagement International Availability](https://go.microsoft.com/fwlink/p/?linkid=875097) document (PDF).
+To read the latest list of countries/regions where you can use [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)], download the [Microsoft Dynamics 365 International Availability](https://go.microsoft.com/fwlink/p/?linkid=875097) document (PDF).

 ## How [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] is licensed